 Rialto Cinema

-One of the West End’s oldest surviving cinemas, and still almost unaltered, the Rialto Cinema is an amazing building.
+One of the oldest surviving cinema buildings in London’s West End district, and still retaining most of its original decoration, the Rialto Theatre is an amazing building.

-Eventually it was restored and used as the Fashion Cafe which folded very quickly.
-It become a Chicago Rock Cafe in 2002 which didn’t last too long either.
+Eventually the Rialto Theatre was restored and used as the Fashion Café which folded very quickly.
+It become a Chicago Rock Café in 2002 which didn’t last too long either.
 It has now been converted into a casino named the Hard Rock Casino, retaining all the decorative interior from its original cinema days.
+The Café de Paris in the basement was permanently closed on December 20, 2020 due to the Covid-19 pandemic.

 It is one of London’s most unknown, yet most important cinema buildings and is a Grade II Listed building.